IgorGarkusha/RSUtils/README.md

 	export PATH=$PATH:$RSUTILS_HOME

-For FreeBSD -- support GEOS in GDAL library must be enabled!!!
+For FreeBSD -- setup locale with UTF-8 support; support GEOS in GDAL library must be enabled!!!

 3.Execute from console file build.sh (bash ./build.sh).
 To clean the build directory to use the file clear.sh (bash ./clear.sh).